 Tip: The secret to making sure your grains or noodles in your soup aren’t too soft or mushy is to wait to add them until the end of your cook time.
 That’s how you get the best texture!

-• Chicken stock: Use bone broth homemade chicken stock or homemade turkey stock for extra flavor.
+• Chicken stock: Use bone broth or homemade turkey stock for extra flavor.
 You can also use turkey stock or vegetable stock in place of chicken stock.

 • Onion: If you don’t like or can’t eat onions, feel free to skip them in this recipe.

-• Potato: I like waxy yellow potatoes for this recipe, but russet or sweet potato would also work well.
+• Potato: I like waxy yellow potatoes for this recipe, but peeled russet also works well.

 white bowl filled with soup with a napkin on blue background